 - Some retailers do not follow proper guidelines, and this can lead to the sale of products made from inappropriate materials that can be out of date or poorly sterilised.

 It can seem like you are being bombarded with information about the different types of lenses and the various safety features included however the important sign you need to look out for when buying contact lenses online is a CE Mark.
 Coloured contact lenses are classed as a medical device which is why it is important for them to be checked for quality and usability.
 The CE Mark means the product conforms to European health, safety and environmental standards.

 Know Your Contact Lens Aftercare

 Halloween is certainly a fun time of year to get all dressed up and to scare your friends.
-In the midst of all the festivities, it can be all too easy to forget some of the basics of looking after your colored contact lenses.
+In the midst of all the festivities, it can be all too easy to forget some of the basics of looking after your coloured contact lenses.

 Even though these contacts are probably a one-night-only accessory, it is still important to follow all of the main steps for care and aftercare.
-While all the information on the cleaning and care of colored contacts can seem overwhelming (especially if you are new to contact lenses) it is important to cover to ensure your safety.
+While all the information on the cleaning and care of coloured contacts can seem overwhelming (especially if you are new to contact lenses) it is important to cover to ensure your safety.

 Halloween Contact Lens Tips